Table of Contents

 Submitting work on students' behalf

-- Next, select the student’s name from the dropdown at the bottom of the dialog box.
+4. Next, select the student’s name from the dropdown menu at the bottom of the dialog box.

-- Then, select the Upload button to submit your student’s work.
+5. Then, select Upload to submit your student’s work.

 Grading